 Looking at the mounting debt, you could look to reduce it by signing the debt settlement agreement with the lender.
 No doubt, it will cut down the size of the debt.
 But doing so will indicate your inability to repay the debt, thereby adversely affecting your score and almost shutting the door for any fresh credit application.

 Avoid debt settlement at any cost if you want to maintain a good credit health.
 However, if you have already settled your debt, you are most likely to face the rejection of fresh loan applications.
-You can, though, get a loan or card by submitting the collateral such as fixed deposit.
+You can, though, get a loan or card by submitting the collateral such as a fixed deposit.
 The quantum of loan or credit limit will be given at a certain percentage (80%-90%) of the FD amount.
 Even then, you need to pay on time to raise your score.
-Some of the credit cards offered against fixed deposit include SBI Unnati Card, ICICI Bank Coral Credit Card, ICICI Bank Instant Platinum Credit Card, Axis Insta Easy Credit Card, etc.
+Some of the credit cards offered against fixed deposits include SBI Unnati Card, ICICI Bank Coral Credit Card, ICICI Bank Instant Platinum Credit Card, Axis Insta Easy Credit Card, etc.

 Avoid Withdrawing Cash from ATMs